 Describe the weather conditions during the time of sampling, particularly the relative amount of sunshine/cloud cover, temperature, and wind speed and direction.
-Record any other conditions/observations that are helpful in characterizing the site.
+Record any other conditions/observations that are helpful in characterizing the site, including adjacent land-uses that potentially affect water quality or habitat.

 Estimate and record the relative abundances of the following: periphyton, fish, aquatic macrophytes and iron/sulfur bacteria.
+Rate the abundance as not observed, rare, common or abundant.

 Assess the hydrologic modification characterization within the vicinity and watershed of the stream per FT 3101.
 This assessment includes analysis of maps and aerial photographs, as well as observations of the watershed.